jimhester/r-actions-test/foo.md

 # R-actions-test

-A repo for testing GitHub Actions foo
+A repo for testing GitHub Actions foo2

 ``` r
 plot(1:10)